 Below are some similarities between the lines:

-The food is primarily Italian although other types of food are available.
+- The food is primarily Italian or Mediterranean, although other types of food are available.